DJCordhose/ux-by-tfjs/README.md

 ## Possible improvements / next steps

-* collect and store raw path data
-  * decide what makes sense later, be more flexible
-* split path to aim into fragments
-  * better prediction: each good for prediction in different parts of the path
-  * more training data
 * create baselines to understand if this is really good
   * proximity based
   * interpolation of path using linear regression (or just dx/dy for a single point)
+* add tf-vis to monitor training
+* Upload Model
+* add across-the-board regularization
+* pre-trained model can be converted to tf.js: sharing of common model

 ## History